Learn what is tmpfs, what is the use of tmpfs, what is swap, what is the use of swap and differences between tmpfs, and swap.

-- tmpfs can be viewed as file system in df output whereas swap dont
+- tmpfs can be viewed as a file system in df output whereas swap doesn’t

 - swap has general size recommendations, tmpsfs not. tmpfs size varies on system purpose.

-- tmpfs makes applications fasters on loaded systems. swap helps system breath in memory full situations.
+- tmpfs makes applications fasters on loaded systems. swap helps the system breathe in-memory full situations.

-- tmpfs is enhancement where as swap is must have feature!
+- tmpfs is enhancement whereas swap is a must-have feature!